FasterXML/jackson-jr/README.md

 Jackson jr is a compact alternative to full [Jackson Databind](../../../jackson-databind) component.
 It implements a subset of functionality, for example for cases where:

-1. Size of jar matters (jackson-jr size is about 95kB)
+1. Size of jar matters (jackson-jr size is about 100 kB)
 2. Startup time matters (jackson-jr has very low initialization overhead)

 In addition to basic datatypes (core JDK types like `List`s, `Map`s, wrapper types),